Nutrition Guidance Program for Gastroesophageal Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the STRONG Program treatment for gastroesophageal cancer?
+What prior data suggests that the STRONG Program is safe for gastroesophageal cancer patients?

 Who Is on the Research Team?